-Delivery: Submission of your blogs should be completed by Monday at 11:59pm.
-Comments will be made on the blogs for that week only and will be due by 2pm on the due date listed above.
+Delivery: Submission of your blogs should be completed by Sunday at 11:59pm.
+You must post your blogs and comments in the Blog section found in the Communications tab of the course Blackboard.
+Comments should be made on your classmate's blogs for that week only and will be due by class (2pm) on the due date listed above.
+Blackboard records what time you submit your blogs and comments, so be sure to submit them ON TIME.
+Points will be deducted for work that is submitted late.